Mathematics K–6 syllabus mapping tools

 - statistics and probability

-- Recording the actual sequence of learning undertaken by a class, year-level or stage group.
+- Functionality to record the actual sequence of learning undertaken by a class, year-level or stage group.

-- Comment and annotation function to document where deviations from the school’s scope and sequence were necessary to meet student learning needs.
+- Comment or annotation function to document where deviations from the school’s scope and sequence were necessary to meet student learning needs.

 How to use